juan-carlos-trimino/Docker-Images/Docker.md

 ***
 # Images
 ## Notes
+1. A Docker image is a file that packs the application and all its dependencies for distribution and is built with multiple layers; the image version is commonly known as a *tag*.
+2. A Docker *registry* is where Docker images are stored for distribution; as a best practice, always tag the image before pushing it to a registry.
+3. A running instance of a Docker image is called a *container* and multiple Docker containers can be created from a single image.
-1. When identifying a container/image by its id, **`there is no need to specify the entire id`**; specify enough characters to uniquely identify it.
+4. When identifying a container/image by its id, **`there is no need to specify the entire id`**; specify enough characters to uniquely identify it.
+5. When the `docker build` command is run to build a Docker image, Docker creates a layer for each instruction in the corresponding Dockerfile that modifies the filesystem of the base image.
+6. Each layer in a Docker image is *read-only* and has a unique identifier; layers stack on top of each other adding functionality incrementally.
+When a container is created from an image, Docker adds a *writable* layer on top of all of the read-only layers.
+This layer is known as the *container layer*.
+All writes from the container while it's running are written to this layer, but because containers are immutable, all data written to this layer are lost after the container is removed.
-2. *If a file is deleted in the same layer that it's created, it won't be included in the image.* Because of this, Dockerfiles often download a tarball or other archive file, unpack it, and immediately remove the archive file in one RUN instruction.
+7. *If a file is deleted in the same layer that it's created, it won't be included in the image.* Because of this, Dockerfiles often download a tarball or other archive file, unpack it, and immediately remove the archive file in one RUN instruction.

 ### Building images
 **name-of-container-image = {user-name-of-registry}/{app-name}**